omar-karray/anchorless-tech-test/docs/getting-started.md

     - Upload a file and watch it appear instantly via WebSocket
     - Try drag & drop on the file upload zones
     - Monitor queue processing at http://localhost/horizon
-    - Check MinIO storage at http://localhost:8900 (minioadmin / minioadmin)
+    - Check MinIO storage at http://localhost:8900 (sail / password)

 ## Service URLs